-- 1.1 Members have requested a standing item to be placed on the Agenda of the Policy and Challenge Groups for the consideration of risks relating to the remit of each Group.
-In addition, the Fire and Rescue Authority's (FRA) Audit and Standards Committee receives regular reports on the full Corporate Risk Register. - 1.2 An extract of the Corporate Risk Register showing the risks appropriate to the Corporate Services Policy and Challenge Group together with explanatory notes regarding the risk ratings applied is appended to this report. - 2.
-Current Revisions - 2.1 The register is reviewed on a monthly basis during the Service's Corporate Management Team (CMT) meetings and by CMT members between these meetings if required.
-A copy of the risks relevant to the Corporate Services Policy and Challenge Group are attached for your information and approval. - 2.2 Changes to individual risk ratings in the Corporate Risk Register: - There are no changes to the Corporate Risk Register individual risk ratings - 2.3 Updates to individual risks in the Corporate Risk Register:
+- 1.1 Each of the Fire and Rescue Authority's (FRA) policy and challenge groups has a standing item on their agenda for the consideration of risks relating to the remit of each Group.
+In addition, this Committee receives regular reports on the full Corporate Risk Register. - 1.2 The Corporate Risk Register will be available at the meeting with explanatory notes regarding the risk ratings applied is appended to this report. - 1.3 Changes to individual risk ratings arising from the Corporate Services Risk Register:

+There are no changes to the Corporate Risk Register individual risk ratings.

+1.4 Updates to individual risks arising from the Corporate Services Risk Register: